Please bookmark this website so you can easily return to The River.

 COMMISSIONED ART- Are you looking to commission a painting?
 Whether you’ve spotted something you love that's already sold or have a unique idea for a custom piece, we're here to help you.
 Contact us and we'll arrange all the details to create a masterpiece tailored to your ideas.
 If it's for someone else on your gift list, we'll keep a secret.

 Currently involved in a multi-year project he calls “Cumberland River – An American Legacy,” Larry is gathering on-site research from Harlan, Kentucky down through Tennessee and back to where the almost 700 mile long waterway meets the Ohio River near Smithland, Kentucky.
 He is presenting the paintings in a series of solo shows in both states.
 “I hope to instill an appreciation of the riparian environment and local history of these life-giving waters.”
 He finished the first phase of this project in the summer of 2016 and is constantly adding paintings to the collection.
 Scenes captured like the ones in the photos below provide inspiration.
+"Fish Camp" is being shown at Yada's Restaurant in Clarksville.

 In the files for reference on future Cumberland River paintings.